NicosNicolaou16/SecureDataFlutter/README.md

 Note: For this example keeps the files with dummy/tested api key but for real project you have to add them in gitignore file

 ### Commands for generation
-dart run build_runner build or dart run build_runner build --delete-conflicting-outputs
+dart run build_runner build OR dart run build_runner build --delete-conflicting-outputs

 ## Versions